reimandlab/ActivePathways/README.md

 res_browndir <- ActivePathways(scores3, merge_method = "Brown", gmt = fname_GMT2, cytoscape_file_tag = "Directional_",
                                scores_direction = scores_direction, expected_direction = expected_direction)
 ```
-To compare the changes in biological pathways before and after incorporating directionality, we combine both outputs into a single enrichment map for [plotting](#visualizing-directional-impact-with-node-borders).
+To visualise differences in biological pathways between ActivePathways analyses with or without a directional penalty, we combine both outputs into a single enrichment map for [plotting](#visualizing-directional-impact-with-node-borders).

 More thorough documentation of the ActivePathways function can be found in R with `?ActivePathways`, and complete tutorials can be found with `browseVignettes(package='ActivePathways')`.

 # Visualising pathway enrichment results using enrichment maps in Cytoscape

-The Cytoscape software and the EnrichmentMap app provide powerful tools to visualise the enriched pathways from `ActivePathways` as a network (i.e., an Enrichment Map).
-To facilitate this visualisation step, `ActivePathways` provides the files needed for building enrichment maps.
-To create these files, a file prefix must be supplied to `ActivePathways` using the argument `cytoscape_file_tag`.
+Cytoscape provides powerful tools to visualise the enriched pathways from `ActivePathways` as a network (i.e., an enrichment map). `ActivePathways` provides the files needed for building enrichment maps in Cytoscape.
+To create these files, supply a file prefix to the argument `cytoscape_file_tag` in the ActivePathways() function.
 The prefix can be a path to an existing writable directory.

 ```{r}
 res <- ActivePathways(scores, fname_GMT, cytoscape_file_tag = "enrichmentMap__")
 ```
 Four files are written using the prefix:

-* `enrichmentMap__pathways.txt` contains the table of significant terms (i.e. molecular pathways, biological processes, other gene sets) and the associated adjusted P-values.
+* `enrichmentMap__pathways.txt`: a table of significant terms and the associated adjusted P-values.
+Terms include molecular pathways, biological processes, and other gene sets.
 Note that only terms with `adjusted_p_val <= significant` are written.

-* `enrichmentMap__subgroups.txt` contains a matrix indicating the columns of the input matrix of P-values that contributed to the discovery of the corresponding pathways.
-These values correspond to the `evidence` evaluation of input omics datasets discussed above, where a value of one indicates that the pathway was also detectable using a specific input omics dataset.
+* `enrichmentMap__subgroups.txt`: a matrix indicating which columns of the input matrix (i.e., which omics datasets) contributed to the discovery of each pathway.
+These values correspond to the `evidence` evaluation of input omics datasets discussed above.
+A value of one indicates the pathway was also detectable using a specific input omics dataset.
 A value of zero indicates otherwise.
-This file will be not generated if a single-column matrix of scores corresponding to just one omics dataset is provided to `ActivePathways`.
+This file will be not generated if the input matrix is a single-column matrix of scores (just one omics dataset).

-* `enrichmentMap__pathways.gmt` contains a shortened version of the supplied GMT file which consists of only the significant pathways detected by `ActivePathways`.
+* `enrichmentMap__pathways.gmt`: a shortened version of the supplied GMT file, containing only the significant pathways detected by `ActivePathways`.

-* `enrichmentMap__legend.pdf` is a pdf file that displays a color legend of different omics datasets visualised in the enrichment map that can be used as a reference to the generated enrichment map.
+* `enrichmentMap__legend.pdf`: a pdf file containing a legend, with colors corresponding to the different omics datasets visualised in the enrichment map.
+This can be used as a reference to the generated enrichment map.

 ## Creating enrichment maps using results of ActivePathways